Las Vegas Global Economic Alliance

-The Las Vegas Global Economic Alliance (LVGEA) is a 501(c)6 membership organization led by President and CEO Jonas R. Peterson established to promote economic diversification and growth in Clark County, Nevada, including the Cities of Las Vegas, North Las Vegas, Henderson, Boulder City, and Mesquite.
+The Las Vegas Global Economic Alliance (LVGEA) is a 501(c)6 membership organization led by President and CEO Danielle Casey established to promote economic diversification and growth in Clark County, Nevada, including the Cities of Las Vegas, North Las Vegas, Henderson, Boulder City, and Mesquite.
 The organization was formed as the Southern Nevada Industrial Foundation in 1956, later known as the Nevada Development Authority, and finally renamed the LVGEA in 2013.
 The organization has helped attract, retain and expand companies including Levi Strauss & Co., Bank of America, Zappos and SolarCity to the Las Vegas area.
 The organization stated an intent to raise $7.5 million over three years through its Engage Southern Nevada Investment campaign.

 Economic development

 The LVGEA is the Southern Nevada regional economic development authority as defined in NRS 231.1571.
 The organization is also the author and owner of the Southern Nevada Comprehensive Economic Development Strategy (CEDS).